ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02B_Smalltalk_types.md

 ## Classes as Behavioral Templates, Not Compile-Time Constraints

 Smalltalk is a class-based OO language, and every object is an instance of some class.
-However, a class in Smalltalk is not the same as a "type" in the static sense; it's more like a template that defines behavior and structure.
+However, a class in Smalltalk is not a "type" in the static sense; it's more like a template that defines behavior and structure.
 A class specifies which messages its instances will understand (by providing method implementations for those messages), and it defines the internal state structure.
 Two different classes could end up implementing the same protocol (thus effectively the same behavioral type), but they would still be distinct classes (perhaps with different internal representations).